roflcoopter/viseron/README.md

 - Face recognition
 - Lookback, buffers frames to record before the event actually happened
 - Multiarch Docker containers for ease of use.
-- Multiplatform, should support any amd64, aarch64 or armhf machine running Linux, aswell as RPi3/4.\
+- Multiplatform, should support any amd64, aarch64 or armhf machine running Linux, as well as RPi3/4.\
 Builds are tested and verified on the following platforms:
   - Ubuntu 18.04 with Nvidia GPU
   - Ubuntu 18.04 running on an Intel NUC